flyingrhinonz/wifiap/README.md

 * Install the OS of your choice on the device of your choice.
     * For this project I downloaded the raspberry pi OS from their official site and burned it to SD card per their instructions, then I used the `raspi-config` tool to tidy it up and open ssh access.
+        * I also configured the wifi country using:  `raspi-config`  to prevent this message:
+            `Wi-Fi is currently blocked by rfkill.
+Use raspi-config to set the country before use.`
     * Raspberry pi OS uses debian style `apt` commands, modify as required if you're on a different distro.
 * Prepare your device and OS and configure it to a working state where the ethernet interface is functional.
 * Install these two required tools:  `apt-get install hostapd bridge-utils`